piotrbakker/piotrbakker.com/README.md

 ## License

-© 2024 Piotr Bakker.
+&copy; 2016&ndash;2025 Piotr Bakker.
 All rights reserved.

 The code structure and Jekyll setup are open source, but the content, design, and assets are proprietary.